NietoDeveloper/CitysWeather/README.md

 Navigate through the website using the browser.
 All functionality is handled by vanilla JS scripts in the js/ folder.
-Styles are located in the css/ folder.
+Styles are located in the css/ folder